gustavoaragon/hack-pack/README.md

 #### 2) Education

-We conducted two 5 hour workshops during the week leading upto the hackathon that covered the following topics:
+We conducted two 5 hour workshops during the week leading upto the hackathon.

+We covered the following topics:

 * Cryptography 101
 * Blockchains 101